Home > Digital technologies > Development > Front-end developer: what skills will be essential in 2021?

 front end development - ORSYS

-Among the 820 IT professions listed by INSEE, the developer front end has the wind in its sails.
-Normally, it is the basis of any website and mobile app.
-Over the years, this developer has been forced to expand and enrich his skills portfolio, in order to follow technological developments and the practices inherent to his profession.
+Among the 820 IT professions listed by INSEE, the developer front end is all the rage.
+And that's only to be expected, given that it forms the basis of all websites and mobile applications.
+Over the years, this developer has been forced to broaden and enrich his portfolio of skills, in order to keep pace with technological developments and the practices inherent in his profession.

-It wasn't that long ago that people simply asked him to master the arcana of HTML, CSS style sheets, and maybe a little jQuery to create interactive websites.
-In 2021, that is no longer enough!
-The skills demanded by companies and recruiters relate to the mastery of new tools: frameworks extending the range of possibilities, collaborative work tools, not to mention skills in design, mobile web and database.
-Suddenly, the universe of front end has become very varied and covers many areas.
+Not so long ago, all you had to do was master the arcana of HTML, CSS style sheets and perhaps a little jQuery to create interactive websites.
+In 2021, that's no longer enough!
+The skills demanded by companies and recruiters involve mastery of new tools: frameworks extending the field of possibilities, collaborative working tools, not to mention skills in design, mobile web and databases.
+As a result, the world of front end has become very varied and covers many areas.
 Here are the different facets.

 Developer front end : sa mission in 2021

-If the mission of a developer front end has greatly enriched over time, the core business has not changed: it still involves building user interfaces for sites and web or mobile applications.
-The image of an iceberg is often used to describe this profession, similar to that of the web integrator.
+If the mission of a developer front end has become much richer over time, the core business has not changed: it still involves building user interfaces for websites and web or mobile applications.
+The image of an iceberg is often used to describe this job, which is similar to that of a web integrator.

 front end - iceberg - ORSYS

-The visible part of the iceberg is what a web user sees, the user interface (front end or front stack) when he visits a site or when he uses an app on his mobile phone.
-The part forehead is made up of two complementary sub-assemblies: programming, on the one hand, and design and its ergonomics on the other.
-This visible part is made by the developer front end.
+The visible part of the iceberg is what a web user sees, the user interface (front end or front stack) when they visit a website or use an app on their mobile phone.
+The forehead is made up of two complementary sub-assemblies: programming on the one hand, and design and ergonomics on the other.
+This visible part is carried out by the developer front end.

-The invisible part of the iceberg corresponds to everything that the user does not see (back end or back stack), the programs that run on servers and the bases where the data is stored.
+The invisible part of the iceberg is everything that the user cannot see (back end or back stack), the programmes that run on the servers and the databases where the data is stored.
 This is the domain of the developer back end.

-And what do you call a developer who has mastered both parts of the iceberg?
-This is the developer full stack.
-Rarer, this profile is much more sought after and therefore more profitable.
+And what do you call a developer who masters both parts of the iceberg?
+It's the developer full stack.
+Rarer, this profile is much more sought-after and therefore more lucrative.

-Each type of developer corresponds to a specific work environment.
+Each type of developer has its own specific working environment.

-The languages of front end: make me a design!
+The languages of front end: give me a design!

-The design of a site or app is designed by artistic directors, graphic designers and UX designers (User Interface).
-They combine their stylistic layout talents.
+The design of a website or app is created by art directors, graphic designers and UX designers (User Interface).
+They combine their stylistic and layout talents.

-Le front end designate is a developer who works in collaboration with these professionals with software like Photoshop, InDesign, XD, etc. to build models, cut them out and provide page templates.
-It can also be limited to graphic boards and leave the cutting to third parties.
+Le front end designate is a developer who works in collaboration with these professionals, using software such as Photoshop, InDesign, XD, etc., to build mock-ups, cut them out and supply page templates.
+They can also limit themselves to graphic layouts and leave the cutting to third parties.

-Le front end designer masters HTML, CSS and JavaScript, but his level of JavaScript is limited to building the web interface.
+Le front end designer masters HTML, CSS and JavaScript, but his level of JavaScript is limited to the construction of the web interface.

-However, with the evolution of HTML and CSS to HTML 5 and CSS3, the wealth of graphical instructions has become complex.
+However, with the evolution of HTML and CSS towards HTML 5 and CSS3, the wealth of graphic instructions has become complex.

-Not to mention that HTML semantics must deal with the requirements of Internet referencing, SEO (Search Engine Optimization).
-A developer front end with SEO skills friendly is therefore particularly appreciated today.
+Not to mention the fact that HTML semantics have to deal with the requirements of Internet referencing, SEO (Search Engine Optimization).
+A developer front end with SEO skills friendly is particularly popular these days.

-It is also common to upgrade your CSS knowledge to new languages, such as LESS preprocessors (Leaner Sstyle Sheets) or SASS (Syntactically Awesome Style Sheets) with its SCSS syntax, which make CSS writing much easier, more organised and more productive.
+It is also common to upgrade CSS knowledge to new languages, such as the LESS (Leaner Sstyle Sheets) or SASS (Syntactically Awesome Style Sheets) with its SCSS syntax, which make CSS writing much easier, more organised and more productive.

 Frameworks, the essentials of 2021

-With the arrival of powerful frameworks dedicated to forehead such as Vue.js, a front designer can build its web interface and produce instructions that until now were reserved for JavaScript developers.
-The designer tends more and more towards the world of the developer.
-What part of the work should then be entrusted to the designer?
-Which part should be entrusted to the developer?
+With the arrival of powerful frameworks dedicated to forehead such as Vue.js, a front-end designer can build a web interface and produce instructions that were previously the preserve of JavaScript developers.
+The designer is increasingly moving towards the world of the developer.
+So how much of the work should go to the designer?
+How much of the work should go to the developer?

 The answer depends on each project.
-The choice of development frameworks should not be made lightly, as it can have serious consequences for a company.
-Thus, certain frameworks like Angular require a high level of skill on the part of the developer.
-Before being fully operational, a developer will need to spend time training, which will impact the company's TCO.
-Added to this is the risk of not finding a qualified developer and of not being able to keep them within the company.
-Conversely, the Vue.js framework appeals to many companies because it remains simple and allows for faster production.
+The choice of development frameworks should not be taken lightly, as it can have far-reaching consequences for a company.
+Some frameworks, such as Angular, require a high level of skill on the part of the developer.
+Before being fully operational, a developer will have to spend time training, which will have an impact on the company's TCO.
+Added to this is the risk of not finding a qualified developer and not managing to keep them within the company.
+The Vue.js framework, on the other hand, is attractive to many companies because it is simple to use and can be produced more quickly.

-Other tools that have become essential: Bootstrap and frameworks dedicated to specific designs such as Material UI or Material design.
-These tools make it easier to create content responsive design able to adapt to different screen formats (computers, tablets, mobiles, etc.), touchscreen or not.
+Other tools that have become essential include Bootstrap and frameworks dedicated to specific designs such as Material UI or Material design.
+These tools make it easier to create content responsive design able to adapt different screen formats (computers, tablets, mobiles, etc.), both touch-sensitive and non-touch-sensitive.

-Faced with the strong demand for web development, the developer front quickly turned to working frameworks.
-Like those of back end (Zend, Symfony, Laravel, etc.), they allow rapid and standardized development.
+Faced with the high demand for web development, front-end developers quickly turned to working frameworks.
+Like the back end (Zend, Symfony, Laravel, etc.), they enable rapid, standardised development.

 Angular, React or Vue.js?

-Today's developer must have knowledge of one of the three most popular frameworks: Angular (Google), React (Facebook) or Vue.js.
-Learning these frameworks is quite complex: knowledge of ES6, object programming, even mastery of MVC (Model-View-Controller) development.
-The developer forehead is close to the requirements required by thick client developers.
-Some have a background as a Java or .NET developer.
+Today's developer needs to be familiar with one of the three most popular frameworks: Angular (Google), React (Facebook) or Vue.js.
+Learning these frameworks is fairly complex: knowledge of ES6, object programming, even mastery of MVC (Model-View-Controller) development.
+The developer forehead is close to the requirements needed by thick client developers.
+Some have a background as Java or .NET developers.

-There is also a trend for fans of Vanilla, the pure version of a language.
-Thus, developers are moving away from frameworks and putting the emphasis back on the power of JavaScript alone.
-Indeed, with the arrival of HTML5, JavaScript manages data storage (WebSQL or Embedded, localStorage), multithreaded (Web Worker), network protocols (WebSocket), drawing or communication APIs (WebRTC)… the possibilities are vast.
+There is also a trend towards Vanilla, the pure version of a language.
+Developers are moving away from frameworks and focusing solely on the power of JavaScript.
+Indeed, with the arrival of HTML5, JavaScript manages data storage (WebSQL or Embedded, localStorage), the multithreaded (Web Worker), network protocols (WebSocket), design or communication APIs (WebRTC)... the possibilities are vast.

 with HTML5.
-The developer looking for object programming can today rely on new JavaScript languages: EcmaScript (ES6) and TypeScript from Microsoft.
+Developers looking for object-oriented programming can now draw on a wide range of tools. new JavaScript languages: EcmaScript (ES6) and TypeScript from Microsoft.

-Unfortunately, to manage compatibility issues between browsers, the web developer must now rely on transcoders.
-These are kinds of compilers like Babel, allowing you to generate universal JavaScript.
+Unfortunately, to manage compatibility problems between browsers, web developers now have to rely on transcoders.
+These are compilers such as Babel, for generating universal JavaScript.

-Another challenge: it must increasingly enter into an industrial coding process, with version management in Git, and in publication using package production tools like webpack.
+Another challenge is that it must increasingly become part of an industrial coding process, with version management in Git, and publication using package production tools such as webpack.

 Mobile front end

-Among the developers front end, we can also consider developers of native and hybrid mobile applications.
-The development of native applications relies on specific languages: Java or the Flutter SDK for Android, Objective-C and Swift (Apple) for iOS, C# (Xamarin from Microsoft) or the React Native framework.
-With such languages, the developer must use specific development workshops: Visual Studio Code (Microsoft), Android Studio or Xcode.
-At this stage, CSS skills are not necessary.
+Among the developers front endBut we can also consider developers of native and hybrid mobile applications.
+Native application development is based on specific languages: Java or the Flutter SDK for Android, Objective-C and Swift (Apple) for iOS, C# (Microsoft's Xamarin) or the React Native framework.
+With these languages, the developer must use specific development workshops: Visual Studio Code (Microsoft), Android Studio or Xcode.
+CSS skills are not necessary at this stage.

-There is also another category of mobile applications for which web developers can provide their expertise: hybrid applications.
-Mobile screens are designed around web technologies (HTML, CSS, JavaScript) allowing the front end to cover mobile needs.
-In this case, the developer must master tools like Apache Cordova or the Ionic framework, both open source.
+There is also another category of mobile applications where web developers can contribute their expertise: hybrid applications.
+Mobile screens are designed around web technologies (HTML, CSS, JavaScript) enabling the front end cover mobile needs.
+In this case, the developer needs to master tools such as Apache Cordova or the Ionic framework, both of which have been developed for mobile applications. open source.

-No more profile of the lone wolf who develops in his corner!
-The developer front end teamwork.
-Whether with product teams to understand needs, design teams to know what the interfaces will look like, SEOs, web editors and developer teams back end to work on the data.
-As a result, he is familiar with collaborative tools: messaging systems like Slack or Mattermost and mutual aid platforms between IT professionals like StackOverFlow.
-Developers earn points by helping others, a quality valued by recruiters.
-The latter are also sensitive to developers active on its social networks or who publish on GitHub, which is a guarantee of notoriety.
+Gone are the days of the lone wolf developing in his own corner!
+The developer front end works as part of a team.
+Whether it's working with the product teams to understand requirements, the design teams to find out what the interfaces are going to look like, the SEO researchers, the web copywriters and the development teams. back end to work on data.
+As a result, they are well versed in collaborative tools: messaging systems such as Slack or Mattermost and mutual aid platforms for IT professionals such as StackOverFlow.
+Developers earn points for helping others, a quality valued by recruiters.
+Recruiters are also sensitive to developers who are active on their social networks or who publish on GitHub, which is a guarantee of notoriety.

 Permanent watch

-Technologies and practices change rapidly.
-In this context, the developer front end must remain on permanent watch to identify developments in its profession, the emergence of tools, new languages, follow the evolution of browsers, etc. This monitoring operation uses different tools: RSS feeds, Twitter or specialized sites.
+Technologies and practices are changing rapidly.
+In this context, the developer front end must be constantly on the lookout for developments in their field, the emergence of new tools and languages, and the evolution of browsers, etc. This monitoring process uses a variety of tools, including RSS feeds, Twitter and specialist websites.

-There are also specialized conferences dedicated to forehead.
-Appearing first in the United States, they were emulated in France with meetups like Paris Web, KiwiParty or BlendWebMix.
-ORSYS is not to be outdone with its JavaScript JET seminar launched two years ago and which, given its success, meets the expectations of companies.
+There are also specialist conferences dedicated to forehead.
+First introduced in the United States, they have been emulated in France with meetups such as Paris Web, KiwiParty and BlendWebMix.
+ORSYS is not to be outdone, with its JavaScript JET seminar, launched two years ago, which, given its success, meets the expectations of companies.

 Our expert